You need a vision and here is how with step-by-step guide incl. vision boardDo you have a clear vision for your life?

 State the resources you need

-- What resources will you need in order to reach this goal?
+- What resources will you need to reach this goal?

 - Who will you have to become?